-Certified security companies have the expertise and teams of security professionals to tackle the job at hand effectively.
-They have the knowledge to recognise if vulnerabilities are false positives and can security controls already in place reduce the risk of the identified weakness.
+Certified security companies have the expertise of security professionals to tackle the job at hand effectively.
+They have the knowledge to recognise if vulnerabilities are false positives and can advise on security controls to reduce the risk of the identified weakness.

 Simple fixes or security patches are not always readily available, so decisions will need to be made to mitigate the risks.
 Your business may need to stop using vulnerable software or systems or add further layers of protection and controls.
 In some cases, no action is taken when the risks are extremely low.

 What is the difference between internal and external vulnerability scanning?

 To meet the different security compliances, internal and external vulnerability scans need to take place.